doctor-useless/nsdash/README.md

 4. **Install FaunaDB and write the create function**

-    We are going to be using the `faunadb` npm module to call into our todos index in FaunaDB.
+    We are going to be using the `faunadb` npm module to call into our contacts index in FaunaDB.

     So install it in the project.